-From 1965 to 2020, the seven colleges and five community campuses of Dallas College (DCCCD) enroll a total of more than 80,000 credit and 20,000 continuing education students each semester.
-The Dallas College (DCCCD) system’s enrollment ranks among the largest community colleges in Texas; tuition rates remain among the most affordable, compared to the statewide average.
-More than five decades of growth and progress are a credit to the vision and support of Dallas-area citizens.
+From 1965 to 2025, the seven colleges and five community campuses of Dallas College enroll a total of more than 80,000 credit and 20,000 continuing education students each semester.
+The Dallas College system’s enrollment ranks among the largest community colleges in Texas; tuition rates remain among the most affordable, compared to the statewide average.
+More than five decades of growth and progress are a credit to the vision and support of Dallas-area citizens

 Southern Methodist University